scarborough-courtney/ohimanual/conceptual/Task_Timeline.md

 <!---This page needs to be updated--->

-The Task Timeline (seen below) provides the steps involved in conducting Ocean Health Index assessments as well as the suggestions of the skills involved for doing so.
-The process of calculating he Index is not necessarily linear: there is a lot of 'back-and-forth' in regards to making the best decisions.
-For example, gathering appropriate data for each gaol, pressures, and resilience requires thinking about how to calculate reference points.
-It is possible that data sources will need to change as the process gets further along if it becomes clear that models should be further modified.
+The Task Timeline provides the steps involved in conducting Ocean Health Index assessments.
+It also suggests the types of skills required while doing so.
+The process of calculating the Index is not necessarily linear: there is a lot of iteration and discussion among the team to make the best decisions.
+For example, gathering appropriate data for each status, pressure, and resilience layer requires thinking about how to calculate their reference points at the same time.
+It is possible that data sources will need to change during the process and goal models will have to be modified as well.

 ![](./Figures/task_timeline-01.png)